amaan-mulani/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-All my LeetCode problem solutions — organized by difficulty level.
+All my LeetCode problem solutions — organized by language.